OCamlPro/freeton_wallet/sphinx/commands.rst

 ft contract new interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generate a new contract interface
+Generate a new contract interface source file

 **USAGE**